+We also found that additives that undergo thermal treatment processes have more environmental effects then other additives.
 One polymer powder additive in particular presented a high environmental impact.
 This is probably due to the fact that the conversion of the polymer emulsion to a powder like substance requires heat and energy, resulting in embodied energy and additional emissions.

-It is apparent that there are two main factors affecting the environmental footprint:
+It is apparent that there are three main factors affecting the environmental footprint:

-- The amount of product (powder form) needed for 1 m (as a derivative of layer thickness). - The proportion of cement in the product formula.
+- The amount of product (powder form) needed for 1 m (as a derivative of layer thickness). - The proportion of cement in the product formula. - Additional energy requirements of the manufacturing process needed for certain products.